 Introduction: What is the hook, the attention grabber, the interesting beginning?

-Summary and conclusion of lesson: What helps set a course of action or leaves them thinking?
+Summary and Conclusion of Lesson: What helps set a course of action or leaves them thinking?

-Theme statement: (The "big picture”, the final result, the "so what?!)
+Theme Statement: (The "big picture," the final result, the "so what?!")

 Why is documenting and understanding our heritage so important?
 For buildings/sculptures that are important to us, we can't take for granted that they'll be around forever.
 Based on the example of Bamiyan Buddhas, show other examples of important heritage sites deteriorating or suffering destruction.